 During the 1990’s, Voss Jorgensen Schueler began to transition to the next generation of leadership.
 After many years of preparation, two of Gary’s sons took leadership roles with the firm – Craig Jorgensen became President of Voss Jorgensen Schueler and David Jorgensen Executive Vice President.
 The firm also brought on three non-family members as partners in the early 2000’s – Rick Andritsch, Chad Bathke and Chris Sauvé.

 Always looking for ways to better meet the needs of their customers, VJS Development Group, Voss Jorgensen Schueler’s real estate development arm, was born in 2004.
 A name change from Voss Jorgensen Schueler to VJS Construction Services and a new corporate headquarters soon transpired in 2005.
 In 2015, Craig’s son, Jake, and an additional non-family member, Jason Schneider, became partners in the firm.
+In 2020, VJS expanded the leadership team and Board of Directors again, naming Katie Kawczynski, AIA, as a Partner and Director of Architecture, representing the fifth non-family member, and first female, to be named as a partner.

 Based on the belief that “Anything Less Than Exceptional Is Unacceptable,” this philosophy informs every aspect of how VJS does business.
 It has resulted in VJS’ strong emphasis on the building of long-term relationships with all parties in the construction process – owners, subcontractors, architects and employees.
 It also means a commitment to total quality management, making profit a secondary consideration to faultless workmanship and complete client satisfaction.